ABC World News Tonight: David Muir (2014–present)

 On September 8, 2020, World News Tonight debuted a new title card, reintroduced the long-time Bob Israel-composed opening theme (replacing the Hans Zimmer theme), and revealed an updated set and new graphics package.

+On October 26, 2023, World News Tonight began posting full broadcasts to ABC News' YouTube channel.

+On March 7, 2025, World News Tonight re-located to Disney's new campus at 7 Hudson Square, maintaining a relatively similar (albeit upgraded) studio.